aspyct/rusty/README.md

 Tools to watch and secure your linux servers.

-Visit https://www.rusty-security.com for cool stories where I get hacked.
+Visit https://www.rusty-security.com for documentation and cool stories where I get hacked.